-It is expected that the self-study process be lead by the Training Director with participation by all training staff and interns.
 The self-study describes the past and present and conveys how their examination will inform future planning for continuous quality improvement.
-The Accreditation Panel wants to know how the programme operationalizes its philosophy of training, how interns acquire skills and knowledge, what outcome measures are used to determine if those skills and knowledge are imparted, and how is it determined that the internship is serving the public need?
+The Accreditation Panel wants to know how the programme operationalizes its philosophy of training, how interns acquire skills and knowledge, what outcome measures are used to determine if those skills and knowledge are imparted, and how it is determined that the internship is serving the public need.

 Site visit.
 Following the submission of the written self-study and its acceptance by the Accreditation Panel for completeness and basic compliance with Standards, a site visit may be scheduled.
 The Accreditation Office will send the programme instructions for conducting a site visit and a list of names of potential site visitors from which the programme can select a site visit team.
-Certain names will be marked as eligible to chair the team.
-Those eligible to chair will typically be past members of the Accreditation Panel and/or site visitors who have conducted three or more site visits in the past five years.
-Any conflict of interest, such as former staff or intern of the programme, former site visitor to the programme, close colleague to a staff person of the programme, etc., should be avoided.
-While the site visitors manage their own expenses, the programme reserves the accommodations for the site visitors as the programme is the most familiar with convenient possibilities.
+For purposes of the site visit, Canada has been divided into regions: 1) the Atlantic provinces (Newfoundland, Nova Scotia, Prince Edward Island, and New Brunswick), 2) Quebec and Ontario, 3) the Western provinces (Manitoba and Saskatchewan) and 4) the Mountain provinces (Alberta, British Columbia, and the Territories).
+Normally the site visit team will contain one member from outside the region of the programme and two from within the region.